CodeEditor: Learning to Edit Source Code with Pre-trained Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose a novel pre-training task for code editing and present an effective pre-training code editing model named {\sc CodeEditor}.
-Compared to previous approaches, our pre-training task endows the \method with a more effective code editing ability and a stronger generalization ability.
-Specifically, we collect lots of real-world code snippets as the ground truth and use a powerful generator to rewrite them into natural but inferior versions.
-Then, we pre-train the \method to edit the inferior code into the ground truth, to learn edit patterns.
+Compared to previous approaches, our pre-training task endows \method with a more effective code editing ability and a stronger generalization ability.
+Specifically, we collect lots of real-world code snippets as the ground truth and use a powerful generator to rewrite them into mutated versions.
+Then, we pre-train \method to edit mutated versions into the ground truth, to learn edit patterns.
 We conduct a large-scale study on four code editing datasets and evaluate the pre-trained \method in three settings (\ie fine-tuning, few-shot, and zero-shot).
 (1) In the fine-tuning setting, we train the pre-trained \method with four datasets. \method outperforms the SOTA baseline by 15\%, 25.5\%, 9.4\%, and 26.6\% on four datasets.
 (2) In zero-shot and few-shot settings where the fine-tuning data is limited, \method still substantially outperforms the SOTA baseline.
 These improvements prove that our \method is more effective in automatic code editing, and shows a strong generalization ability.
 In the future, we will explore more advanced pre-training techniques for automatic code editing.
 For example, pre-training a model to generate edit actions.